jsonjsgarcia/GameMaker-Language-Functions/README.md

 A single JSON file containing every single GameMaker 8, GameMaker: Studio 1, and GameMaker Studio 2 function.

+Please note that this data has not been curated by hand and may be inaccurate as a result.

 Each function contains:

 * "name" The name of the function